-- Select Nodes - a.
-Click the Select Nodes tab in the Node Group: New panel. - b.
-In the Available list, select the node you want to add to the group, and then click Add to move the node into the Selected list.
-Nodes in the Selected list will be added to the group. - c.
-To remove a node from the group, select the node name in the Selected list and click Remove. - You can search for a node in either the Available or Selected list.
-Type the search terms in the field below the list, and then click Go. - Describe Nodes - a.
+- a.
 Click the Describe Nodes tab in the Node Group: New panel.
 In the Describe Nodes tab, you create a table of rules that describe the nodes you want to assign to the group. - b.
-Click the Add New Row icon to add a row to the table. - c.
-Double-click the cell created for each column to activate a dropdown menu.
+Click the Add New Row icon to add a row to the table. - Double-click the cell created for each column to activate a drop-down menu.
 Select the rule components you want to use from each list.
-See Policies for Access Control (on page 149). - Select the Create Full Access Policy for Group checkbox if you want to create a policy for this node group that allows access to all nodes in the group at all times with control permission. - 10.
+See Policies for Access Control (on page 163). - 9.
+Select the Create Full Access Policy for Group checkbox if you want to create a policy for this node group that allows access to all nodes in the group at all times with control permission. - 10.
 To add another node group, click Apply to save this group and repeat these steps.
 Optional. - 11.
 When you have finished adding node groups, click OK.
 The Groups Summary panel displays a list of the groups that you added. - 12.
 Click Continue to start the next task, User Management.
 Follow the steps in the next section.